soleilector/leads2scrape/README.md

 # leads2scrape
-Scrape some leads for your B2B
+Scrape some authentic leads for your B2B

 ### How to use
 1. Open _Leads2Scrape_ jar file